oisdk/site/posts/2018-07-30-verified-avl.markdown

   ```
   </div>
 </div>

-(for the rest of this post, when there's two columns, the left is for Haskell,
-the right for Agda)

 The trees will be balanced one of three possible ways: left-heavy, right-heavy,
 or even.
 We can represent these three cases in a GADT in the case of Haskell,